michaelt/streaming/README.md

 `Streaming.Prelude`
 -------------------

 `Streaming.Prelude` closely follows `Pipes.Prelude`.
-But since it restricts itself to use only of the general idea of streaming, it cleverly \_omits the pipes/:
+But since it restricts itself to use only of the general idea of streaming, it cleverly *omits the pipes*:

     ghci> S.stdoutLn $ S.take 2 S.stdinLn
     let's<Enter>